Canada's climate plan charts hard road ahead for high-polluting oil sands

 The northern Alberta oil sands spew three to five times the global average emissions per barrel of oil equivalent, according to Rystad Energy, because extracting crude from Alberta’s gumbo-like deposits of oil, sand and clay requires additional energy.

-Just one of the nation's five biggest oil companies, Suncor Energy Inc (SU.TO), has a plan to cut emissions outright.
+Just one of the nation’s five biggest oil companies, Suncor Energy Inc, has a plan to cut emissions outright.
 The producers say they need extensive government subsidies for carbon capture and other technologies such as small modular reactors (SMRs) to meet climate goals.

 Prime Minister Justin Trudeau set in April a national goal to cut emissions 40% to 45% by 2030 from 2005 levels, up from a previous goal of 30%.
 Pourbaix calls that goal “extraordinarily ambitious,” although the United States is pledging a 50-52% cut over the same period.

-Cenovus, Canadian Natural Resources (CNQ.TO), Suncor, Imperial Oil (IMO.TO) and MEG Energy (MEG.TO) this month formed an alliance to cut emissions.
-But the producers are aiming at Canada's 2050 net-zero commitment, and their interim goals fall short of Trudeau's 2030 target. read more
+Cenovus, Canadian Natural Resources, Suncor, Imperial Oil and MEG Energy this month formed an alliance to cut emissions.
+But the producers are aiming at Canada’s 2050 net-zero commitment, and their interim goals fall short of Trudeau’s 2030 target.

 Trudeau’s own environment ministry projects oil sands emissions will climb to a record 95 million tonnes of carbon dioxide equivalent by 2030, from 83 million in 2019.